crashfort/SourceDemoRender/ReadMe.md

 # Source Demo Render
 The program can be downloaded [here](https://github.com/crashfort/SourceDemoRender/releases).
 Visit [here](https://twitch.streamlabs.com/crashfort/) if you wish to support the development.

+SDR is a multithreaded, hardware accelerated solution to create high quality movies for the Source engine.

+## Prerequisites
+Any DirectX 11 (Direct3D 11.0) compatible adapter with minimum of Windows 7 is required.
+If you wish to not use **sdr_d3d11_staging**, Windows 8.1 or later is required.

 ## Installing
 SDR comes in separate singleplayer and multiplayer versions which will only work with whatever SDK the game was built with. `SourceDemoRender.Multiplayer.dll` is for games such as Counter-Strike: Source and `SourceDemoRender.Singleplayer.dll` targets for example Half-Life 2.